mubrij/mubrij/README.md

 - 🔬I have worked on problems in domains such as in Natural Language Processing, Computer Vision and Timeseries and delivered great solutions.
 - 🏆For more work I have done, you can check my certificate here: https://zindi.africa/users/mubarak127/competitions/certificate
 - ⚡ Open to work and collaboration, previously collaborated with Adbot Ad Engagement Forecasting Challenge in writing technical reports.
+- 👨‍💻 All of my projects are available at https://musa-muhammad.netlify.app/
 - 🔬 You can contact me through email: 📧 musamuhammadtukur127@gmail.com

 **Skills**: Python / NLP/ Generative AI / Computer Vision